GSA/ficam-playbooks/_fpki/3a_fpki_pdval.md

 <p align="center"><b>Illustrative Path Discovery in a Bridge PKI Environment</b></p>

 For example, assume that the path discovery software is attempting to find a certification path from an end-user on the left to the trust anchor on the right.
 Said another way, we trust the anchor on the right but have been presented with the user's credential on the left and need to see if there are any means to trust it.
-When the process retrieves the AIA URL for the Bridge, it must select the CA certificate issued to the Bridge by CA C. Path discovery software that fails to select the correct certificate or is incapable of backtracking to attempt other choices may fail to find a valid certification path.
+When the process retrieves the AIA URL for the Bridge, it must select the CA certificate issued to the Bridge by CA. Path discovery software that fails to select the correct certificate or is incapable of backtracking to attempt other choices may fail to find a valid certification path.
 PDVal software may also end the search in an unexpected location, such as the far side of the Federal Bridge.
 Yes, in this case, it is a bridge too far.

 <div class="usa-alert usa-alert--success">
   <div class="usa-alert__body">